ibm-cloud-docs/vmwaresolutions/archiref/vcsicp/vcsicp-arch-overview-solution.md

 ### Terraform

-A container with the required binaries to deploy Terraform resources across multiple clouds.
+A container with the required binaries to deploy Terraform resources across more than one cloud.

 ### Logs